lucidrains/alphafold3-pytorch/README.md

 - <a href="https://github.com/xluo233">@xluo233</a> again for contributing the logic for computing the model selection score!

+- <a href="https://github.com/wufandi">Fandi</a> for discovering a few inconsistencies in the elucidated atom diffusion module with the supplementary

 - <a href="https://github.com/patrick-kidger">Patrick</a> for <a href="https://docs.kidger.site/jaxtyping/">jaxtyping</a>, <a href="https://github.com/fferflo">Florian</a> for <a href="https://github.com/fferflo/einx">einx</a>, and of course, <a href="https://github.com/arogozhnikov">Alex</a> for <a href="https://einops.rocks/">einops</a>

 ## Install